 If you are travelling from Stockholm's main international airport to its central railway station by train, chances are that you may happen on the Arlanda Express rather than local train services because there are stations serving the terminals themselves (Terminal 5 has its own while Terminals 2, 3 and 4 share one between them).
 The speedy travel times (20 minutes), frequent departures (every 15 minutes at times) and comfortable surroundings do not come cheap though with single tickets costing 280 SEK when I visited Sweden in August 2017.
 Still, it is very handy and just works so it could be worth the additional outlay and the service is well used without feeling in any way overcrowded.

 This is a system whereby you can travel on buses and trains on a single ticket, a Swedish answer to the U.K.'s PlusBus system.
 It also is a good jumping off point for Sweden's main train companies as well as being a good place to find train timetables as well.
 Anything that stops you getting lost while planning your travel has to be a good thing.
 As if that weren't enough there's a list of travel service providers too so it's an invaluable port of call.
 The same people also operate ResRobot, a multi-modal journey planning tool.

-Language: Mainly Swedish but parts available in English.
+Language Note: Mainly Swedish but parts available in English.

-Language: Swedish, with Google Translate button.
+Language Note: Swedish, with Google Translate button.

 Stockholm is a city spread across innumerable islands and some of these feel wilder than you would expect for a city.
 One even plays host to the country's first ever National Park.
 Getting around them is where this company will help and it provides services on behalf of the local council too.